 The full benefit of taking an architectural approach to secure software updates – as opposed to trying to fashion security on top of fundamentally insecure components – is that the same architecture is capable of re-use in different domains.
 It’s therefore no surprise that Redbend software management solutions are available, not only for connected cars, but also for wearable computers, connected homes, and machine-to-machine (M2M) devices.

 Of course, despite all these precautions, I expect the security arms race to continue.
 Software will continue to have bugs, and the cybercrime industry will continue to find ingenious ways to exploit these bugs.
 The weakest part of any security system, indeed, is frequently the humans involved, who can fall victim to social engineering.
 In turn, providers of security software are seeking to improve the usability of their systems, to reduce both the likelihood and the impact of human operator error.

 This race probably has many laps to run, with new surprises ahead on each lap.
 To keep ahead, we need allies and partners who constantly look ahead, straining to discern the forthcoming new battlegrounds, and to prepare new defences in sufficient time.
 But we also need to avail ourselves of the best present tools, so that our businesses have the best chance of avoiding being eaten in the meantime.
 Figuring out which security tools really are best in class is fast becoming a vital core competency for people in ever-growing numbers of industries.

-Footnote: I was inspired to write this post after discussions with some industry colleagues at Redbend, as part of their Life Over The Air program.
-The views and opinions expressed in this post are my own and don’t necessarily represent Redbend’s positions, strategies or opinions.
+Footnote: I was inspired to write this post after discussions with some industry colleagues involved in HARMAN’s Engineering a Connected Life program.
+The views and opinions expressed in this post are my own and don’t necessarily represent HARMAN’s positions, strategies or opinions.